 Noblesville Schools seeks to provide a productive learning environment.
 Electronic devices such as electronic listening devices, smartwatches, cell phones and other non-school issued communication devices may disrupt the learning environment.
-Therefore, the use of these devices are permissible at the discretion of teachers and administrators.
+Therefore, the use of these devices are permissible at the discretion of teachers, administrators, and other school personnel.